CyberFlameGO/svnpython/Doc/library/xmlrpclib.rst

    ``None`` if no method name is present in the packet.
 If the XML-RPC packet represents a fault condition, this function will raise a :exc:`Fault` exception.
    The *use_datetime* flag can be used to cause date/time values to be presented as :class:`datetime.datetime` objects; this is false by default.
+Note that even if you call an XML-RPC method with :class:`datetime.date` or :class:`datetime.time` objects, they are converted to :class:`DateTime` objects internally, so only :class:`datetime.datetime` objects will be returned.

    .. versionchanged:: 2.5
       The *use_datetime* flag was added.